ragibson/levy-stable-benchmarks/README.md

 We have also compiled [plots of all STABLE CDF errors larger than 1e-4](figures/STABLE_table_CDF_errors_larger_than_1e-4.pdf) in the tables that use the most recent (publicly available) version of the program (v3.14.02).

+Nolan's published CDF/PDF quantiles table use a much older version of the program and contain other/larger inaccuracies.

 There are more inaccuracies further in the tails for other parameter values (notably as alpha gets smaller), but they are less impactful.
 For such parameter choices, Nolan's integrands become very pathological and are beyond the capabilities of most general quadrature routines.

 <a name = "FAQ3"></a>